katieburak/diversedata.github.io/README.md

 install.packages("renv")
 ```

-Otherwise, proceed to run in the R console:
+Otherwise, proceed to restore the environment (already created with `rev::init()`) in the R console:

 ```R
 renv::restore()